devcontainers/devcontainers.github.io/_posts/2022-12-16-dockerfiles.md

   postgres-data:
 ```

-Finally, as in the Dockerfile example, you can use this same setup to author a Dev Container image you can share with other and add Dev Container settings and metadata right into the image itself.
+Finally, as in the Dockerfile example, you can use this same setup to author a Dev Container image you can share with others and add Dev Container settings and metadata right into the image itself.

 See the reference on **[pre-building](/implementors/reference/#prebuilding)** to learn more!